Encounters in the Phoenix Quadrant

 Encounters in the Phoenix Quadrant is a 1980 role-playing game supplement for Traveller published by Group One.

 Contents

-Encounters in the Phoenix Quadrant is a play aid for Traveller that describes three new ship types - a deep space miner, a Springer freighter, and an exploration ship - and their crews.
+Encounters in the Phoenix Quadrant is a supplement that details three new types of ship types and their crews: a deep space miner, a Springer freighter, as well as an exploration ship.

 Publication history

 Encounters in the Phoenix Quadrant was published in 1980 by Group One as a 16-page book.
+Encounters in the Phoenix Quadrant is a play aid approved for use with Traveller.

 Reception

 William A. Barton reviewed Encounters in the Phoenix Quadrant in The Space Gamer No. 31.
 Barton commented that "Overall, the wealth of detailed information on ships and their crews makes Encounters in the Phoenix Quadrant a worthwhile purchase for almost any Traveller player or referee.
 If, however, you prefer to create your own encounter situations from scratch and have no use for even so much as a frame on which to hang your ideas, you'd be best advised to leave this aid on the shelves."